 Depending on converter implementation, higher sample rates can cause additional "legacy" DSD noise due wider band.
-But some conversion software allow to choose passed band of input 1-bit signal, to reduce impact the modulation noise.
+But some conversion software allows choosing pass band of input 1-bit signal, to reduce impact the modulation noise.

 For PCM sample frequencies multiple 44.1 kHz, time of conversion (DSD to PCM) may be lesser, than for sample frequencies based on 48 kHz.

-General recommendation to choose the conversion software is comparing by level difference between overload and noise/aliases (maximal dynamic range).
+General recommendation to choose the conversion software is comparing by level difference between overload and noise/aliases (maximum dynamic range).

 Read more about multiple vs non-multiple resampling here >